 - Robinson-style piston correlator and governor – This adds a correlator to the throttle, and adds the “detent” to the throttle range surpassing the correlator.
 The governor will only engage at 80% or more rotor RPM

 - Turbine governor – This changes the throttle to work like a condition lever in normal operation.
-Roll the throttle all the way on to enter governing range.
+It has a range below the idle release button where the engine is shut off.
+Above, you roll the throttle all the way on to enter governing range.

 The correlator is a linear collective to throttle linkage that automatically opens the throttle as collective input increases.
 In Plane Maker, you can set two control points to define the linear connection.
 The correlator is added after the throttle, and does not change the twist of the throttle grip.
 The correlator input is added to the throttle twist grip input whenever the throttle is out of detent, which by default is 5% throttle, but can be customized to your throttle hardware with a joystick control curve.
-By holding the throttle in detent (rolling it below 5% or the customized point on your hardware) it is possible to practice auto-rotations with the engine running.
+By holding the throttle in detent (rolling it below 5% or the customized point on your hardware) it is possible to practice auto-rotations with the engine running, as the then the correlator will not kick in during the flare.

 The piston governor adds onto the throttle grip, so unlike the correlator the effect of the governor can be seen on the grip as the throttle will be twisted.
 When switched on, the governor will kick in once the throttle has been increased enough to go over 80% RPM.
 Because the governor adds to the correlator, the change in throttle grip caused by the governor will be relatively small, as big power changes are already absorbed by the correlator.